Neotys-Labs/Script-Converter/README.md

 ## Coverage

-Warning: The script Converter only supports Web - HTTP/HTML protocols.
+The script Converter supports 'Web - HTTP/HTML' and 'SAP GUI' protocols.

 This section lists the LoadRunner functions and parameters covered by the Script Converter.